meilisearch/specifications/text/0000-settings-api.md

 - 🔴 When Meilisearch is secured, if the API Key do not have the `indexes.create` action defined, the API returns an [index_not_found](0061-error-format-and-definitions.md#index_not_found) error in the related asynchronous `task` resource.
 See [3.2.2.2.
 Response Definition](#3222-response-definition).

-> Otherwise Meilisearch will create the index in a lazy way.
+> Otherwise, Meilisearch will create the index in a lazy way.
 See [3.2.2.4.
 Lazy Index Creation](#3224-lazy-index-creation).

 ##### 3.2.2.4.
 Lazy Index Creation